thi-ng/umbrella-docs-temp/transducers.mapnth.md

 ## mapNth() function

 Transducer.
-Similar to `map`<!-- -->, but only transforms every `n`<!-- -->-th input value and passes intermediate values unchanged downstream.
+Similar to , but only transforms every `n`<!-- -->-th input value and passes intermediate values unchanged downstream.
 The optional `offset` arg can be used to adjust the number of inputs before the first transformation occurs (default 0).

 ```
 [...mapNth(3, (x) => x * 10, range(1,10))]